Other Works

 [mag]: entire magazine in which article appears

-Red indicates additions made after the paper edition was published in 2005.
+Red indicates additions made after the paper edition of this bibliography was published in 2005.

 COURT CASES